 Every advert that received more than 10 impressions is shown in the grid on Top Ads.
 The reason for the cut-off is in order to reduce the volume of adverts and allow you to focus only on adverts with an insight.
 Note that 10 impressions is limit when looking at daily data (last 30 days).
 When looking at older data, weekly/monthly, the advert needs 10 impressions per week to be included.

-How are Estimated Impressions calculated:
+How is Estimated Impressions calculated?

 Take Google's avg monthly search volume for every search term we saw trigger a specific advert / 30 (days in a month) * Display Length * Frequency (which is weighted by search volume).

 Do you have to have seen an advert every day during the first seen and last seen date?

 The Display Length will be the difference between the first seen date and last seen date even if the advert was not seen every day during the period.

 When does an advert show as 'Current' in the Display Length?